metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 The second player decision is then parsed, and the function returns the game outcome (`win` or `loss`).
 There's also a `verbose.results` option to return the granual details for each game alongside outcomes, which I used for bug squashing.

-# Simulating the canonical/classic problem
+# Simulating the classic problem

 Let's study the impact of varying the number of simulations and iterations per simulation on the distribution of win frequencies across simulations.
 I started small with just 5 simulations of 2 games (10 total games), and increased to 100 (10,000 games) and 1,000 (1,000,000 games) simulations and iterations, respectively.
 To execute the simulations, I iterated over 3 parameter sets and time it with `Sys.time()`.
 I used a `for` loop to iterate over the indices of the 3-value parameter vectors where indices are used to retrieve parameters for each run.